 Rich & Luscious

 I am offering you two ways to flavor this chocolate sweet up: orange or espresso.
 The secret ingredient is some Kashmiri (or cayenne) red chili.
-There is not enough to give any noticeable heat, but the fruity undertones from the chili is magical.
+There is not enough to give any noticeable heat, but the fruity undertones from the chili are magical.
 Both ways are easy, rich, and comforting.
 Spoon the finished pudding into small little pots or dishes for individual indulgence.
-Or double the recipe and pour it into a large pretty serving bowl and let your guests dive in for themselves.
+Or double the recipe and pour it into a large, pretty serving bowl and let your guests dive in for themselves.

 Whipped dairy or coconut cream is a perfect match.
-And since it is always good to have some texture, sprinkle some coarsely chopped, roasted or candied nuts for a crunchy topping.
+And since it is always good to have texture, sprinkle some coarsely chopped, roasted or candied nuts for a crunchy topping.
 Try my recipe for sweet and salty nuts for a simple topping.
 I’ve gone with peanuts for this vegan chocolate pudding because chocolate and peanuts are best buddies.
 But almonds, pecan, walnuts—or even pistachios—would all also add some lovely texture.

 Vegan Chocolate Pudding

 The deal here is to plan ahead.
 Since this dessert has no eggs or gelatin, you still need the magic of a cold fridge to get it to set up properly.
 Even two days ahead is not too long.
 If the pudding is too firm just out of the refrigerator, bring it to room temperature naturally, microwave it in 30-second increments, or briefly place it in a hot water bath.

 Please don’t be put off by all the dietary descriptions.
 Because even if you are lucky enough not to have any restrictions, you won’t miss the heavy cream, trust me!

 P.S.
 If you would like to top this pudding with vegan whipped cream, please see my vegan coconut whipped cream recipe.

 Vegan Chocolate Pudding Two Ways